How to get to the Seven Rila Lakes/Sapareva Banya from Sofia?

-You have already explored Sofia?
+June 24, 2025Have you already explored Sofia?
 Great!
 Then it’s time to see what else Bulgaria has to offer.
-Sofia is the perfect starting point for various types of day trips including small historical towns, natural landmarks and so much more.
+Sofia is the perfect starting point for various types of day trips, including small historical towns, natural landmarks, and so much more.
 Here are our top 7 suggestions for day trips from Sofia:

-The Rila Monastery is truly one of Bulgaria’s most emblematic symbols and one of its most picturesquely located landmarks!
-Nested amongst the majestic peaks of the highest mountain on the Balkans, the monastery is simply an architectural and ethnographic piece of art to be discovered at the end of a scenic mountainous road that leaves you breathless on every turn.
-And if the inexhaustible array of stunning views displayed towards ancient forests, crystal-water mountain creeks and stiff alpine cliffs are not enough to have you hold your camera out throughout the whole journey, then the sophisticated lines of the monastery complex, its colorful inner yard facade and authentic atmosphere, are certain to do so.
+The Rila Monastery is truly one of Bulgaria’s most emblematic symbols and one of its most picturesque landmarks.
+Nestled among the majestic peaks of the highest mountain in the Balkans, the monastery is a true architectural and ethnographic masterpiece, waiting to be discovered at the end of a scenic mountain road that takes your breath away at every turn.
+And if the endless array of stunning views—ranging from ancient forests and crystal-clear mountain creeks to rugged alpine cliffs – isn’t enough to keep your camera out for the entire journey, then the monastery complex, with its sophisticated lines, colorful inner courtyard facade, and authentic atmosphere, certainly will.
 No wonder this site has been part of the UNESCO World Heritage since the mid-80s.

 To complete the whole experience, you should not miss trying the fresh fish specialties in one of the many traditional taverns near the monastery.